ithirzty/quickson/README.md

 # Quickson is a JSON marshaller/unmarshaller for the Go lang.
+##### What is a marshaller?
+Unmarshaller?
+Marshal signifies parse.
+Unmarshal signifies parse but the other way (stringify)

 ## Installing
 Go in your project directory, open a terminal and type the following
 ```bash